 Ten years ago I stood on the freelance writing start line and sent out those first few query letters.
 I desperately wanted to get published.
 And if I hadn’t sent out those queries, I wouldn’t have broken into freelance writing.
 For the rest of my life I would have wondered, “Could I have got some stories published if I had tried?”

 First steps are scary.
-But all you have to do is take one step at a time and your confidence will build as you start your travel writing journey.
+But all you have to do is take one step at a time.
+Do this and your confidence will build as you start your travel writing journey.

 When aspiring writers sit down at my workshops, or sign up for my coaching and mentoring program, I fully understand the self-doubts they’re feeling.
 But at least they’re getting to the start line and taking those first steps.

 Taking those first steps on your travel writing journey feels scary.
 But once you do, you’ll learn it’s not so scary, after all.
 And if you don’t even try, you’ll never know if you could have made it.

 Our Travel Writing and Marketing Master Class in April is for beginning and intermediate-level travel writers.
 We’ll be opening registration December 27th.

 Roy Stevenson is a professional travel writer and the author of www.PitchTravelWrite.com.
 Over the past ten years, he’s had more than 1000 articles published in 200 magazines, trade and specialty journals, in-flights, on-boards, blogs and websites and has traveled on assignment around the U.S. and to dozens of international destinations.